RussellDash332/test-repo/README.md

 # test-repo
-This is a dummy repository for my Coursera learnings.
+This is a dummy repository.

 I am editing the README file.
 Adding some more details about the project description.